Back to top

 What are 34 symptoms of perimenopause?

 Perimenopause is the transitional phase before menopause, characterized by fluctuations in estrogen and progesterone levels.
 These hormonal shifts can lead to a wide range of symptoms.
-Below is an exploration of 34 possible symptoms, with a reminder to consult a healthcare provider if you have concerns, as some symptoms can overlap with other conditions
+Symptoms may fluctuate in severity and it can be difficult to differentiate between symptoms of the menopause transition, and those related to stress, ageing and other health and psychological conditions.
+Below is an exploration of 34 possible symptoms, with a reminder to consult a healthcare provider if you have concerns.

 Book an appointment